kosi-libs/Kodein/README2.md

 }
 ```

-Then, to retrieve a binded type, you must retrive a **factory** and then provide it the context:
+Then, to retrieve a bound type, you must retrive a **factory** and then provide it the context:

 ```kotlin
 val logger = kodein.with(getContext()).instance()